Artiavis/justabloginthepark.com/content/post/2016/03/01/cooked-michael-pollan-review.md

 title = "Cooked"
 tags = ["tv"]
 date = "2016-03-01"
+hljs = false
 +++

 Those who know me know I have a strong interest in cooking shows.
 I am a huge fan of *Iron Chef* and Alton Brown's *Good Eats* (so much so that I actually own all three volumes of the *Good Eats* cookbooks!).
 Although I haven't watched much in the way of cooking shows in recent years due